AzureAD/azure-activedirectory-library-for-android/README.md

 ```Java
 mContext = new AuthenticationContext(MainActivity.this, authority, true, yourCache);
 ```
+### PromptBehavior
+ADAL provides option to specifiy prompt behavior.
+PromptBehavior.Auto will pop up UI if refresh token is invalid and user credentials are required.
+PromptBehavior.Always will skip the cache usage and always show UI.
+PromptBehavior.CacheOnly will only use cache and refresh token.
+It will fail if UI is needed.

 ### Logger
 ADAL provides simple callback logger.
 You can set your callback for logging.